ejabbered/slpkg/content/home.md

  packages.
 Also uses the Slackware Linux instructions for installation, upgrading or removing packages.

-What makes slpkg to distinguish it from the other tools; The user friendliness it's a primary target as well as easy to understand and use, also use colors (by default) to highlight packages and display warning messages, and many of the others available options it's ready to use.
+What makes slpkg to distinguish it from the other tools; The user-friendliness it's a primary target as well as easy to understand and use, also use colours (by default) to highlight packages and display warning messages, and many of the others available options it's ready to use.